Capoeira

 Mestre Bimba

-In the 1930s, in order to prevent capoeira from disappearing, Mestre Bimba (1899/1900-1974) decided to take capoeira from the streets and into its first academy.
-Although the practice of capoeira was no longer officially illegal, it remained heavily repressed, so Mestre Bimba called his capoeira something different: Luta Regional Baiana (Regional Bahian fight).
+In the 1930s, Mestre Bimba (1899/1900-1974) opened an academy to teach capoeira.
+Although the practice of capoeira was no longer officially illegal, it remained heavily repressed, so Mestre Bimba called his capoeira Luta Regional Baiana (Regional Bahian fight).
 He created a teaching methodology that revitalized old movements but also created new ones.
-He taught students of all races, genders and classes not only how to be strong fighters, but also respectful citizens.
+He taught students of all races, genders and classes how to be smart and strong fighters, both inside and outside the academy.
+He is the founder and creator of Capoeira Regional.

 In 1942, Mestre Pastinha (1889 – 1981) opened the first Angola school which he called the Centro Esportivo de Capoeira Angola.
 In light of Mestre Bimba’s newly defined Capoeira Regional, Mestre Pastinha, and others, opted to define and preserve the old way of learning capoeira.
 Mestre Pastinha is known as the father of Capoeira Angola because of his poetic philosophy, his passion for the art of capoeira and unwavering determination despite constant struggle with local authorities.